nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/Integrated-PullRequests.md

 ![Outgoing Pull Request in the Standard Window](../images/Integrations-StandardWindow-OutgoingPullRequest.png)

-## Additional features in the Working Tree window
+## Additional PR features in the Working Tree window

 The Working tree window contains a light-weight GitHub integration at the top of the **Branches** view:
 - A *Pull Requests* link which will take you to the **Log Window**, where the PRs will be shown.